Assessment in early childhood education

 Authentic Assessment: Parents: Our Most Important Resource

-This program emphasizes the importance of communicating with and respecting parents throughout the assessment process.
+This module emphasizes the importance of communicating with and respecting parents throughout the assessment process.
+A variety of progress reports designed for parents by the authors of different curriculum models are highlighted.

 Authentic Assessment: Setting the Stage

-Early intervention for autism : assessment & treatment strategies for birth to 5
+Early intervention for autism : assessment and treatment strategies for birth to 5

 This lecture discusses assessment tools to identify the early and subtle signs of autism and offers treatment techniques that effectively interrupt and replace the development of many “coping behaviors” exhibited by children with autism (ages 0-5).